-A no-deal Brexit will have an impact on the first two conditions.
-Firstly, "wholesale energy product" is defined in Article 6(3) of Commission Delegated Regulation 2017/5651 which refers to Article 2(4)(b) and (d) of REMIT.
+2017/5651 which refers to Article 2(4)(b) and (d) of REMIT.
 Under those REMIT provisions, the following contracts are considered to be wholesale energy products: derivatives relating to electricity or natural gas produced, traded or delivered in the EU; and derivatives relating to the transportation of electricity or natural gas in the EU, irrespective of where those derivatives are traded.

-As a consequence, a derivative contract related to electricity or natural gas that would be exclusively produced, traded and delivered in the UK would no longer qualify as wholesale energy product post-Brexit and would no longer be eligible to the C(6) carve-out under MiFID II, even if traded on an EU27 OTF.
-However, where, for instance, UK natural gas would continue to be traded on a spot trading platform in the EU27 post-Brexit, derivatives on UK natural gas would continue to qualify as "wholesale energy products" under Article 2(4) of REMIT and could benefit from the C(6) carve-out in MiFID II.
+As a consequence, a derivative contract related to electricity or natural gas that would be exclusively produced, traded and delivered in the UK would no longer qualify as wholesale energy product after the end of the transition period and would no longer be eligible to the C(6) carve-out under MiFID II, even if traded on an EU OTF.
+However, where, for instance, UK natural gas would continue to be traded on a spot trading platform in the EU after the end of the transition period, derivatives relating to the above-mentionned UK natural gas would continue to qualify as "wholesale energy products" under Article 2(4) of REMIT and could benefit from the C(6) carve-out in MiFID II since they would be derivatives relating to gas traded in the EU.

 Secondly, to be eligible to the carve-out, the wholesale energy product must be traded on an OTF.
-Accordingly, where a wholesale energy product would not be traded on an EU27 OTF post-Brexit, it would cease to be eligible to the C(6) carve-out under MiFID II.
+Accordingly, where a wholesale energy product would not be traded on an EU OTF after the end of the transition period, it would cease to be eligible to the C(6) carve-out under MiFID II.